 Limitations will exist that are fairly restrictive compared with past windfalls, such as the 1998 Tobacco Master Settlement Agreement or the pandemic-driven grant programs authorized by the Coronavirus Aid, Relief, and Economic Security (CARES) Act and the American Rescue Plan Act (ARPA).

 These spending limitations also come with significant accountability and transparency requirements.
-Each state must establish an advisory commission to provide input and recommendations about how to spend money on opioid remediation efforts, with significant public reporting requirements that include participating governments to report to the settlement fund administrator any spending other than for remediation efforts.
+Each state must establish an advisory commission to provide input and recommendations about how to spend money on opioid remediation efforts, with significant public reporting requirements that include reporting to the settlement fund administrator any spending other than for remediation efforts.
 Additionally, states are establishing reporting requirements for themselves and their sub-governments, and nearly four out of five states have created a website or online dashboard to report how funding is allocated and being used for.
 (National Academy for State Health Policy)

 How States Determine the Amounts County and Local Governments Will Receive